eblot/pyftdi/pyftdi/doc/api/spi.rst

     # read only 13 bits from a slave (13 clock cycles)
     # only the 5 MSBs of the last byte are valid, 3 LSBs are force to zero
     slave.read(2, droptail=3)

+See also pyspiflash_ module and ``tests/spi.py``, which provide more detailed examples on how to use the SPI API.

 Classes